-Dr. Barrett Deist, Assistant Superintendent of Finance & Operations, CSBO
+Dr. Barrett Deist, Director of Finance & Operations, CSBO

 Hello.
 My name is Barrett Deist.
-I am presently in my second year of serving as the Assistant Superintendent of Finance & Operations, CSBO for the Bethalto School District.
+I am presently in my third year of serving as the Director of Finance & Operations, CSBO for the Bethalto School District.
 Prior to serving in this capacity, I served for two years as the district’s business manager, two years as the assistant principal at TMS, and three years as the dean of students at TMS.
 At TMS, I had the wonderful opportunity to work with outstanding 6-8th grade students and an amazing faculty and staff.
 In my current capacity, I work with an outstanding district office team, with my primary responsibility being to ensure that we are working to use district resources in a fiscally responsible manner while providing the best possible learning, teaching, and working opportunities for our students, faculty, and staff.

 Before joining the Bethalto School District, I taught 9-12th grade for ten years at Red Bud High School in Red Bud.
 During my tenure at RBHS, I taught American Government, Earth Science, Global Studies, and World Geography.
 I also served as a class sponsor, social studies club sponsor, Model U.N. sponsor, National Honor Society sponsor, and student theater technical director.
 In addition, while teaching at RBHS, I taught U.S. Government & Politics and U.S. Foreign Policy for seven years as an adjunct instructor for St. Louis University.
 I have also had the opportunity to be a guest instructor for McKendree University and Southern Illinois University Edwardsville.

 I furthered my education at Southern Illinois University Edwardsville, St. Louis University, and the University of Illinois at Springfield.
 I hold a B.S. in Geography, M.S. in Geographical Studies, and Ed.S. in Educational Administration from SIUE.
 I also hold an Ed.D. in Educational Leadership from SLU.
 Several years ago, I completed coursework at UIS, working to earn my Chief School Business Official certification, having previously completed my principal and superintendent certifications.